wazeerc/dot-ignorer/README.md

 ## Getting Started

-1. Install the "Dot Ignore" extension from the VS Code Marketplace [here]().
+1. Install the "Dot Ignorer" extension from the VS Code Marketplace [here]().
 2. Open the command palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on Mac).
-3. Run the command: `Dot Ignore: Create git ignore`.
+3. Run the command: `Dot Ignorer: Create git ignore`.

 ## Usage

 1. Open your project workspace in VS Code.
 2. Open the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P`).
-3. Type `Create git ignore` and select the `Dot Ignore: Create git ignore` command.
+3. Type `Create git ignore` and select the `Dot Ignorer: Create git ignore` command.
 4. Choose the desired template from the quick pick list that appears.
 5. If a `.gitignore` file already exists in your workspace root, you'll be asked to confirm if you want to overwrite it.
 6. The selected template content will be added to the `.gitignore` file in your workspace root.